 9. Neglecting Cloud Security Issues

 No doubt that cloud service providers are very apt in providing cloud data security.
 But if the negligence is on your side then there is nothing even the service providers can do about it.
 So either make the security issue a matter of concern or take the help of the cloud service providers in the form of Cloud Security Access Broker (CASB) solutions.

 Everything put on the cloud is safe and that is doubly ensured by the service provider and you.
-The larger players in cloud services build proper infrastructure and provide services that far exceeds what average businesses can achieve but that doesn’t mean that you can sit pretty cool over it.
-If at all, a data security breach occurs then you as a responsible organization should have a disaster recovery planning in place so that it doesn’t affect your business and the customer confidence.
+The larger players in cloud services build proper infrastructure and provide services that far exceed what average businesses can achieve but that doesn’t mean that you can sit pretty cool over it.
+If at all, a data security breach occurs then you as a responsible organization should have disaster recovery planning in place so that it doesn’t affect your business and the customer confidence.